 Senior Design Projects

-These are just a few of the opportunities you have to get involved on campus as a chemical engineering major: McNeese Engineering Society, a student chapter of the Louisiana Engineering Society, American Institute of Chemical Engineers, National Society of Black Engineers, Society of Women Engineers
+Here are just a few of the opportunities you have to get involved on campus as a chemical engineering major: McNeese Engineering Society, American Institute of Chemical Engineers, National Society of Black Engineers and the Society of Women Engineers

 Additional Details on the Bachelor's Degree in Chemical Engineering